Home > Symptoms > PTSD

 What if I don’t remember exactly what happened?

-Not everyone remembers traumatic experiences in detail.
-That does not mean they didn’t happen.
-PTSD is not only about conscious memories — it is also about how your body and mind react to tension.
+Not everyone remembers traumatic events in detail.
+PTSD is not only about conscious memory but also about how your body and mind respond to stress.

-Is PTSD always the result of a single shocking event?
+Is PTSD always caused by one shocking event?

-No. PTSD can also arise from prolonged or repeated stress or trauma, such as abuse or emotional neglect.
-In that case, we sometimes speak of complex PTSD.
-Treatment is tailored to what you have experienced.
+PTSD can also result from long-term or repeated trauma, such as abuse or emotional neglect.
+This is sometimes called complex PTSD.
+Treatment is adapted to your experiences.

-What if I find EMDR frightening or I’m not sure if I’m ready for it?
+What if EMDR feels scary or what if I’m not sure I’m ready?

-Many people notice that after treatment, their tension decreases, flashbacks disappear, and they regain control over their lives.
-The memory remains, but its impact becomes much less.
-Full recovery is very possible.
+Many people experience reduced tension, fewer flashbacks, and greater control over their lives after treatment.
+The memory remains, but its impact decreases.
+Full recovery is possible.

 Register at iPractice